MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-code-actions.md

 - Fix explicit `with` statements
 - Fix implicit with statements
 - Fix old report layout and replace with `rendering` layout section
 - Convert pages or page extensions to use the `actionRef` syntax for promoted actions on the action bar.
-This conversion can also be done from the [!INCLUDE [prod_short](includes/prod_short.md)] web client.
-For more information, see []().
+  > [!NOTE]
+  > For Designer extensions, use **F6** to open **Designer**, see where the legacy syntax is used, and by choosing the Lock symbol and use **Unlock page** to automatically convert the legacy syntax for the running code.
   > [!NOTE]
   > This is primarily applicable for DEV extensions, since conversion to new `actionRef` syntax is done automatically on In-client customizations, User Personalizations, and Profile Configurations.